Kjack1983/New-App/README.md

 ```
 1) The user will have the ability to create/delete/edit/view articles.
-2) On edit view the user has the ability to select from one to multiple related articles and attach it
+2) On edit view the user has the ability to select from one to many related articles and attach them
-on the article being edited.
-In addition at the very end the user will be able to view the
+to the article being edited.
+At the very end the user will be able to view the
+attached related articles if you click view article then you will get redirected to the related article accordingly
-attached related articles please see the screenshot below:
+please see the screenshot below:

 ```
 ![Alt text](/config-database/1.png?raw=true "images")